Orange (fruit): Climate

 Like most citrus plants, oranges do well under moderate temperatures—between 15.5 and 29 C—and require considerable amounts of sunshine and water.
 They are principally grown in tropical and subtropical regions.

 As oranges are sensitive to frost, farmers have developed methods to protect the trees from frost damage.
 A common process is to spray the trees with water so as to cover them with a thin layer of ice, insulating them even if air temperatures drop far lower.
 This practice, however, offers protection only for a very short time.
 Another procedure involves burning fuel oil in smudge pots put between the trees.
-These burn with a great deal of particulate emission, so condensation of water vapor on the particulate soot prevents condensation on plants and raises the air temperature very slightly.
+These burn with a great deal of particulate emission, so condensation of water vapour on the particulate soot prevents condensation on plants and raises the air temperature very slightly.
 Smudge pots were developed after a disastrous freeze in southern California in January 1913 destroyed a whole crop.